 • select another provider not affiliated with VSP

-When you receive services from a VSP provider, vision surveys and analyses are covered at 100% of the allowance each calendar year; necessary lenses and safety glasses are covered at 100% of the allowance each calendar year; frames, contact lenses, and safety glasses are covered at 100% of the allowance once per every two calendar years.
+- When you receive services from a VSP provider, vision surveys and analyses are covered at 100% of the allowance each calendar year; necessary lenses and safety glasses are covered at 100% of the allowance each calendar year; frames, contact lenses, and computer glasses are covered at 100% of the allowance every two calendar years.

 - Claims must be submitted within six months of the date of service.

 Note: This benefit provided for Standard Plan (full) coverage only; no provision for “H” Plan (limited) coverage.

 Regular eye care is an important part of your overall health.
 That’s why the Fund has contracted with Vision Service Plan (VSP) to provide vision care services at no cost or at discounted rates.
 This arrangement represents a considerable savings to you when compared with the cost of such services outside the panel of providers.
 You are still eligible to receive vision care benefits if you do not go to a VSP Panel provider for services; however, your out-of-pocket expenses may be higher.

 To find a participating provider near you, visit the VSP website (www.vsp.com) or contact VSP at 1-800-877-7195.
 When you call to make your appointment, identify yourself as a member of the EWTF.
 If you use a non-VSP provider, you or the eye doctor should submit a detailed bill itemizing charges directly to VSP at the following address:

 Attn: Out-of-Network Provider Claims

 Vision Service Plan

 Sacramento, CA 95899-7100